Effective Joint Sato-Tate Distribution and Sign Change of Symmetric Power Coefficients: Applications: Distributions and sign change of Symmetric power coefficients

-Theorem \ref{cor:simultaneous} also allows us to compare the sizes of symmetric power coefficients.
-More precisely, applying it to the polynomial $P(u,v)=u-v$ yields the following effective result, which estimates the number of dominating coefficients. \begin{cor} Let $f$ and $f'$ be two twist-inequivalent newforms.
+An immediate consequence of Theorem~\ref{cor:simultaneous} is an effective comparison between symmetric power coefficients.
+Indeed, taking $P(u,v)=u-v$ gives the following result, which estimates the number of dominating coefficients. \begin{cor} Let $f$ and $f'$ be two twist-inequivalent newforms.
 Let $m,n$ be non-negative integers such that $(m,n)\neq (0,0)$.
 If $m=n$ or both are odd, then we have

-\end{cor} The above result recovers and generalises \cite[Proposition 2.1]{chiriac2} to symmetric power coefficients with an explicit error term.
+\end{cor} Corollary~\ref{thm:compare} extends \cite[Proposition~2.1]{chiriac2} from Fourier coefficients of newforms to symmetric power coefficients, while also providing an explicit effective error term.